shreyshah6699/Portfolio/README.md

        * Worked closely with engineers to implement real-time anomaly detection algorithms for production lines
        * Contributed to the development of a recommendation system for personalized customer experiences

-   * JV Enterprise (Gujarat, India) - Data Analyst, April 2018 - March 2020
+   * JV Enterprise (Gujarat, India) - Data Analyst, January 2020 - March 2020

        *  Cleaned and transformed raw data from various sources, ensuring data accuracy and consistency
        *  Created interactive dashboards using Tableau for monitoring key performance indicators (KPIs)